salman0325/Terraform-Repo/interviw.md

 ## 1. What is Terraform?

 **Answer:**

+writing code to setup server and infrastructure insted of clicking button you write a script to setup  your cloud server

 Terraform is an open-source Infrastructure as Code (IaC) tool created by HashiCorp.
 It allows you to define and provision infrastructure resources using a declarative configuration language called HCL (HashiCorp Configuration Language).

 ---